srobo/team-emails/SR2023/2023-03-15-competition-details..md

 Please note that this also means that access to food sellers may be restricted, so please plan accordingly.

+## Rail Strikes

+Members of the RMT will be striking on Saturday April 1st.
+Please plan getting to the venue accordingly.

 If you have any other questions or concerns, please don't hesitate to get in touch.

 We look forward to seeing you all at the competition!